 … Please don’t do it!

-Or maybe we should put it a little different: do it, but do it differently.
-Because here’s the one thing that everybody keeps underestimating (and especially while running a startup): how are you ever going to find the time to do all those things?
+Or maybe we should put it a little differently: do it, but do it differently.
+Because here’s the one thing that everybody keeps underestimating (especially while running a startup): how are you ever going to find the time to do all those things?

 A new habit should be easy

-Let’s be clear on this: there is no problem in setting your goals and make them big.
+Let’s be clear on this: there is no problem in setting your goals and making them big.
 If you aim high and you miss, you will still have accomplished more than you would have if you had aimed lower.
-But in cases like these it’s better to be a little bit more humble about what you can do.
-If you really want to be successful, it’s better to be a little bit more realistic: aim for the low hanging fruit.
+But in cases like these, it’s better to be a little bit more humble about what you can do.
+If you really want to be successful, it’s better to be a little bit more realistic: aim for the low-hanging fruit.

 If you really want to be successful, don’t assume you will be among the group of fast changers.
-Make sure you will be able to maintain the new habits you want to install, because you will need to repeat and repeat and repeat them until they are deeply engrained.
+Make sure you will be able to maintain the new habits you want to instill because you will need to repeat and repeat them until they are deeply ingrained.